kammaii/akorean/examples/fileChat/README.md

 - Able to send messages longer than one word
 - why does listen show the contents of the file twice?
 - only show the latest message when listening
-- change to use network sockets instead of files.